I am your human.

 Don’t get swayed away by the information available on the internet.
 That information is for your use and not for you to get distracted or confused or scared.

-Don’t let them eat you up.
+Don’t let the the internet eat you up.

 The sixth web is of the past.